 There may be a greater female incidence (with reported male-to-female ratio, 3:2), with peak incidence thought to be around 30-40 years old.

 Hepatic hemangiomas or hepatic venous malformations are the most common benign vascular liver lesions.
 They are frequently diagnosed as an incidental finding on imaging, and most patients are asymptomatic.
-From a radiologic perspective, it is important to differentiate hemangiomas from hepatic malignancy.
+From a radiologic perspective, it is important to differentiate hemangiomas from hepatic m...

 Hepatic haemangiomatosis is a condition in which the are multiple hemangiomas affecting the liver.

 When the lesions are spread throughout the liver, then this is termed diffuse hepatic haemangiomatosis.

 giant liver hemangioma 2

 Hepatic hemosiderosis, or hepatic iron overload, refers to the deposition of hemosiderin in the liver.

 Hepatic iron overload can be in the form of 7: